silvazaki/Kotlin-MVP-Pattern/README.md

-# kasir
+# MVP PATTERN KOTLIN

-Aplikasi Point of Sale dengan Back End Laravel Framework
+The example of model-view-presenter pattern implementation using KOTLIN language